artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 Our NLP system will have three main components:

 1. __An intent detection module__ that will take in a natural language command, and determine what type of command that a user wants the droid to do.
-These will include things like direction commands, light commands, changing the position of its head, making sounds, etc.)
+These will include things like driving commands, light commands, changing the position of its head, making sounds, etc.)
 2. __A slot-filler module__ will take the command, and extract the arguments that need to be included when translating the natural language command into its Python equivalent.
 For example, light comands will need arguments like *which light* to set, and *what color* to change it to.
 3. __A speech to text module__ that will allow you to speak into your computer’s microphone and have your voice command converted to text.
 For this, we will use an API provided by Google.